431 Air Demonstration Squadron

 The Snowbirds History

-The team held a competition at the Base Elementary School to name the new demonstration team.
+The team held a competition in 1970 at the Base Elementary School to name the new demonstration team.
 The name "Snowbirds" was the eventual winner.
 The Snowbirds, using seven aircraft, flew their first official demonstration on July 11, 1971 at the 1971 Saskatchewan Homecoming Airshow.
 They also flew at major airshows across Canada, including Abbotsford and the CNE in Toronto, as well as at military bases.

 In 1972 two solo aircraft were added to the team.
 They flew 25 shows that year.
 In 1973 the Snowbirds expanded their show to include aerobatic formation maneuvers, but formation changes during these maneuvers was still disallowed.
 The team was cleared to fly a fully aerobatic formation display in 1974.
 They also adopted the paint scheme that is still used today that same year.
 The Snowbirds flew 80 shows in 1974.